Country

 To make the most of your connection, keep these traveler-tested tips in mind:

-• Download Offline Maps: Before you leave your hotel's Wi-Fi, download offline maps for the cities you're visiting in Google Maps or a similar app.
-This is a data-free safety net that ensures you can always navigate, even if you're in a subway or a dead zone.
+• Download Offline Maps: Before you leave your hotel's Wi-Fi, download offline maps for the cities you are visiting in Google Maps or a similar app.
+This is a data-free safety net that ensures you can always navigate, even if you are in a subway or a dead zone.

 • Know Your Data Needs: Are you just using maps and messaging, or are you streaming Netflix on the train?
 Understanding your usage helps you pick the right plan.
-A quick check with a smart data calculator can give you a surprisingly accurate estimate of what you'll need.
+A quick check with a smart data calculator can give you a surprisingly accurate estimate of what you will need.

 • Enable Low Data Mode: Most smartphones have a 'Low Data Mode' setting that restricts background app refreshes and automatic downloads, helping you stretch your data package further.